Sharp remainder terms and stability of weighted Hardy-Poincar\'e and Heisenberg-Pauli-Weyl inequalities related to the Baouendi-Grushin operator: Applications of Theorem

 with $|x|_{\epsilon}:=\left(\epsilon^{2}+\sum_{i=1}^{m}x^{2}_{i}\right)^{\frac{1}{2}}$ and then, after calculations take limit $\epsilon \rightarrow 0$.
 However, for the simplicity, we proceed formally.

-Lastly, to clarify, we note that the results below (except Corollary \ref{cor poin}) provide new identities to known inequalities.
-When the Baouendi-Grushin vector fields are reduced to the standard Euclidean gradient, all of the results below are also new (again, except Corollary \ref{cor poin}).
+Lastly, to clarify, we note that the results below provide new identities to known inequalities.
+When the Baouendi-Grushin vector fields are reduced to the standard Euclidean gradient, all of the results below are also new.